The Conflict Between People's Urge to Punish AI and Legal Systems: Concluding Remarks

-We selected scenarios from two active areas of AI (i.e., medicine and war).
-The judgment of electronic agents' actions might change depending on the scenario or background.
-The proposed scenarios did not introduce, for the sake of feasibility and brevity, much of the background usually considered when judging someone's actions.
-We did not control any previous attitude towards AI and robots or knowledge of related areas, such as law and computer science, which could result in different judgments among the participants.
-In future work, we plan to conduct similar studies with control groups of diverse stakeholders in AI and robots' development and regulation.
+We selected scenarios from active areas of AI and robotics (i.e., medicine and war; see SI).
+The moral judgment of electronic agents’ actions might change depending on the scenario or background.
+The proposed scenarios did not introduce, for the sake of feasibility and brevity, much of the background usually considered when legally judging someone’s actions.
+We did not control for any previous attitudes towards AI and robots or knowledge of related areas, such as law and computer science, which could result in different judgments among the participants.

-Future work might need to address the punishment gap through a more psychological perspective by understanding how and why people might attribute punishment to AI and robots upon harm, albeit their a priori views that doing so is unfeasible and unsuccessful in achieving retribution and deterrence.
-Future studies should also address whether the reformative functions of automated agents' reprogramming are compatible with respondents' attribution of punishment.
+This research has found a contradiction in people’s moral judgments of AI and robots: they wish to punish automated agents, although they know that doing so is not legally viable nor successful.
+We do not defend the thesis that automated agents should be punished for legal offenses or have their legal standing recognized.
+Instead, we highlight that the public's preconceptions of AI and robots influence how they react to their harmful consequences.
+Most crucially, we showed that people’s reactions to these systems’ failures might conflict with existing legal and moral systems.
+Our research showcases the importance of understanding the public opinion concerning the regulation of AI and robots.
+Those making regulatory decisions should be aware of how the general public may be influenced or clash with such commitments.